mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Remove Dialog
 -----------------
 If an RDFS class is referred by a type of a resource or a domain or a range of a property, it is inconsistency when the RDFS class is removed.
 If an RDFS property is reffered in the RDF editor, it is inconsistency when the RDFS property is removed.
-In these cases, when the users remove those RDFS classes or properties, the Remove Dialog as shown in :numref:`remove-dialog` is shown before removing them actually.
+In these cases, when the users remove those RDFS classes or properties, the **Remove Dialog** as shown in :numref:`remove-dialog` is shown before removing them actually.

 Removed RDFS classes or properties are shown in the upper part of :numref:`remove-dialog`.
-RDF resources that referred the removed RDFS classes as their type are shown in the RDF tab in the lower part of :numref:`remove-dialog`.
-RDF properties that referred the removed RDFS properties are also shown in the RDF tab.
-RDFS properties that refer removed RDFS classes as their domains or ranges are shown in the Property tab in the lower part of :numref:`remove-dialog`.
+RDF resources that referred the removed RDFS classes as their type are shown in the **[RDF Editor]** tab in the lower part of :numref:`remove-dialog`.
+RDF properties that referred the removed RDFS properties are also shown in the **[RDF Editor]** tab.
+RDFS properties that refer removed RDFS classes as their domains or ranges are shown in the **[Property Editor]** tab in the lower part of :numref:`remove-dialog`.

-If the users check the Delete Checkboxes and click Apply button, RDF resources, RDF properties, and RDFS properties that listed in the lower part of the Remove Dialog stop referring to the removed RDFS classes or RDFS properties.
+If the users check the **[Delete Check]** Checkboxes and click **[Apply]** button, RDF resources, RDF properties, and RDFS properties that listed in the lower part of the **Remove Dialog** stop referring to the removed RDFS classes or RDFS properties.
 Then, the RDFS classes and RDFS properties are actually removed.

-If the users select one of the RDF resources, RDF properties, or RDFS properties, attributes of the selected resource are shown in the Attribute Dialog.
+If the users select one of the RDF resources, RDF properties, or RDFS properties, attributes of the selected resource are shown in the **Attribute Dialog**.
 Then, the users can edit the attributes to maintain consistency.

 .. _remove-dialog:
 .. figure:: figures/remove_dialog.png